NoahSaffie/Etekcity-Nutrition-Scale-Batch-Food-Uploader/README.md

   - All other nutrition information should have value -1 if you are not using it (this encodes as optional)
   - First row (header) of Excel spreedsheet is ignored
   - You can not add any more columns (Etekcity base application only supports so many

+Currently not fully implemented:
+  - Deleting foods.
+It is possible but in an effort to reduce possible mistakes not implemented.